Edit Articles

 Note that the tab indicates whether the markdown is present or not.
 If markdown has been generated and stored away, there well gbe a Yes

 indicator next to the tab name.
-If there was no markdown, the system auto-generates it on the fly from the XML content (see below).
+If there was no markdown, but legacy XML article content is available (see below), the system auto-generates it on the fly from the XML content.
 In that case, it will say New

 instead.